arxdsilva/hackathon/README.md

 # Hackathon Management Platform

-This is a web application built with Buffalo for managing hackathons.
-It allows users to create and participate in hackathons, manage projects, teams, and schedules.
+This is a comprehensive web application built with Buffalo for managing hackathons.
+It provides a complete solution for creating, organizing, and running hackathon events with advanced features including audit logging, secure admin controls, and responsive design.
+The platform supports user registration, project submissions, team formation, file management, and detailed scheduling, all wrapped in a modern dark theme interface.

 ## Features